Chief Instructor Pam Boyde

 Jo-Ann achieved the Gold Eagle rank and Associate Instructor certification, with gratitude to all her teachers.
 Their passion has inspired her to share what she has learned with others.
 Teaching since 2006 has been most rewarding when students realize the benefits and beauty of tai chi.
 Locally and globally, the tai chi community enriches her life.

-Marina has enthusiastically practiced tai chi for three years and started teaching in September 2019.
+Marina has enthusiastically practiced tai chi since 2016 and started teaching in September 2019.
 Previous experience includes teaching alpine skiing, and coaching dragon boat and outrigger canoe teams.
 She has also participated in multiple sports over the years and has a master’s degree in human kinetics.

 Helene began learning tai chi from Cheryl Buchan in 1989.
 For over 25 years she has studied with Chief Instructor Pam Boyde as well as various guest teachers.
 Since attending a 2003 seminar in Seattle with Grandmaster Yang Jun, Helene has focussed her practice on Yang style taijiquan as transmitted by the Yang Family Tai Chi association.
 This led to helping organize a Yang Jun seminar in Whitehorse in 2004, more studies in Seattle – where she earned a Gold Eagle ranking in 2015, a trip to China, and attending International Tai Chi Symposiums in Nashville, Tennessee and Selvino, Italy.